WhiteHatInspector/emailGuesser/README.md

 A: Skype allows you to search an e-mail addresses and immediately matches that to a name/username/birthdate/country.
 Meaning you get an immediate way to eliminate potential e-mail addresses that do not belong to your target.
 Until now I have not found other similar tools but I am working on it

+**Q: Why sometimes Skype results in multiple users, using the same e-mail address?** <br/>
+A: For now I can only guess Skype doesn't verify its users e-mail addresses (used for registration), therefore anyone can use whatever e-mail address to register.
+I will check this more and update this section.

 **Q: Why do you search haveIbeenPwned for breached data?** <br/>
 A: haveIbeenPwned is a trustworthy site containing most known breach databases.
 It also allows you to search indefinitely for free and I want to keep this tool free for anyone to use without having to pay for commercial products or APIs